 The College of Family Physicians of Canada

 The online Core Health course meets the accreditation criteria of The College of Family Physicians of Canada.
-This Self-Learning course has been certified by the College of Family Physicians of Canada for up to 20 Mainpro+ credits.
+This two-credit per-hour Self-Learning program has been certified by the College of Family Physicians of Canada for up to 20 Mainpro+ credits.

 UBC | CPD

 The University of British Columbia Division of Continuing Professional Development (UBC CPD) is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME) to provide study credits for continuing medical education for physicians.
 This activity is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program (MOC) of the Royal College of Physicians and Surgeons of Canada, and has been approved by UBC CPD for up to 10.0 MOC Section 3 Self-Assessment hours (credits are automatically calculated).
 Each physician should claim only those credits accrued through participation in the activity.